shapedthought/time-grep/README.md

 ## Examples

-Find the expression "17:10:2022 this is an Error", searching for the timestamp and "Error" string, modified in the last 30 min
+Find the expression "17.10.2022 this is an Error", searching for the timestamp and "Error" string, modified in the last 30 min

     time-grep.exe --path /path/to/search --search-term "^.*?\b17.10.2022\b.*?\bError\b.*?$" --mins 30

+There is a log file with the structure "17.10.2022 08:32:11 this is an Error".
+We want to find all entries for 17.10.2022 at 8am, with the file modified in the last 30 min

+    time-grep.exe -p /path/to/search -s "^.*?\b17.10.2022\b.*?\s08:.*?\bError\b" -m 30

 Find "Error" anywhere in the string, modified in the last 30 min